LogFlux Architecture and Data Flow

 • No Plaintext Access: LogFlux cannot decrypt or read your log data

-• End-to-End Security: Data remains encrypted from agent to client
+• End-to-End Security: Data remains encrypted from agent to analysis tools

 Authentication & Authorization